pghalliday/currency-market/README.md

 - Protection against attacks?
   - entering orders that satisfy each other
   - entering tiny orders
-  - should this be in a another layer?
+  - should this be in another layer?

 ## Contributing